Dytiscidae: Life cycle

 Only one generation of diving beetles tends to be born every year (univoltine).
 Species of diving beetles can live up to around five or several years in total.
 Mating season for most species spans 2 to 3 months, most often within the time of spring and autumn, since adult diving beetles in many species overwinter.
 In habitats where the water bed stays unfrozen, they hibernate in plant material and sediments at the bottom.
 Different species can also overwinter as eggs and larvae.

 Uses

 Edibility

 Adult Dytiscidae, particularly of the genus Cybister, are edible.
 Remnants of C. explanatus were found in prehistoric human coprolites in a Nevada cave, likely sourced from the Humboldt Sink.
 In Mexico, C. explanatus is eaten roasted and salted to accompany tacos.
 In Japan, C. japonicus has been used as food in certain regions such as Nagano prefecture.
 In the Guangdong Province of China, the latter species, as well as C. bengalensis, C. guerini, C. limbatus, C. sugillatus, C. tripunctatus, and probably also the well-known great diving beetle (D. marginalis) are bred for human consumption, though as they are cumbersome to raise due to their carnivorous habit and have a fairly bland (though apparently not offensive) taste and little meat, this is decreasing.
 Dytiscidae are reportedly also eaten in Taiwan, Thailand, and New Guinea.

-As pets

-Diving beetles can be kept in a water tank as pets.